-Coming for your AR-15: O’Rourke scrambles Dems’ gun message
+Coming for your AR-15?
+O’Rourke scrambles Dems’ gun message

 “Hell, yes, we’re going to take your AR-15, your AK-47, and we’re not going to allow it to be used against your fellow Americans anymore,” the former Texas congressman declared during Thursday night’s debate.

-O’Rourke’s hometown of El Paso was the site of a mass shooting last month that killed 22 people, and he’s put the issue of gun violence at the center of his campaign effort.
+O’Rourke’s hometown of El Paso was the site of a mass shooting last month that killed 22 people, and he has put the issue of gun violence at the center of his campaign effort.
 On Friday, his campaign hawked T-shirts emblazoned with his debate vow.

 However, some fellow Democrats chastised him and fretted that his remarks may have made things harder for gun control supporters as they negotiate with President Donald Trump on legislation to respond to this summer’s mass shootings.